 - Distrust anyone who calls to say you’ll be arrested unless you pay for taxes or debt – even if they say they are from the IRS and provide all, or part of your SSN

 - Continue to monitor your credit report as closely as possible

-If you’ve done all you can to fix the problems resulting from misuse of your Social Security number, and someone is still using your number, the Social Security Administration may assign you a new number.
+If you’ve done all you can to fix the problems resulting from the misuse of your Social Security number, and someone is still using your number, the Social Security Administration may assign you a new number.
 Keep in mind that a new number likely won’t solve all your problems.
 This is because other governmental agencies (such as the IRS and state motor vehicle agencies) and private businesses (such as banks and credit reporting companies) will have records under your old number.

 One of the best defenses against stolen personal information is secure document destruction.
 Depending on your individual needs, AccuShred offers daily, weekly, monthly, or on-call destruction services.
 We provide, free of charge, specially designed secure locking bins or console units placed strategically throughout your office or facility.
-Learn more about NAID Certified document destruction services at our website.
+Learn more about NAID Certified document destruction services on our website.